Cacti/plugin_thold/README.md

 ## Installation

 To install the plugin, simply copy the plugin_thold directory to Cacti's plugins directory and rename it to simply 'thold'.
-Once this is complete, goto Cacti's Plugin Management section, and Install and Enable the plugin.
+Once this is complete, go to Cacti's Plugin Management section, and Install and Enable the plugin.
 Once this is complete, you can grant users permission to view and create Thresholds.